Hhro/solitary_gourmet/README.md

 - :black_flag: : only simple writeup(code and little description)
 - :flags: : detail writeup will be uploaded soon.
 - :triangular_flag_on_post: : detail writeup is uploaded.
-- \- : It won't be filled. (maybe because it's too easy)
+- \- : It won't be filled. (maybe because it's too easy, or boring)